 Top 10 Best Pixar Movies

-Pixar Animation Studios is an American animation studio that has produced many successful computer animated films ever since its independence in 1986.
-What are the best movies ever made by the best animation company in the world?
+Pixar Animation Studios is an American animation studio that has produced many successful computer-animated films since its establishment in 1986.
+What are the best movies ever made by this renowned animation company?

 The Top Ten